SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 *Give me a kiss?
 What?*

-"I'm stealing her heart, remember" Pinkie whispers sheepishly.
+"I'm stealing her heart, remember" Pinkie whispers.

 *What is she talking about?*